stareyednya/stareyednya.github.io/pages/timedhits.md

 # A Turn Based RPG Combat System Based On Timed Hits

 ## Introduction
 For this project I wanted to experiment with creating a traditional turn based RPG combat system between a player party and a group of enemies.
 I also wanted to add more user interaction for each battle turn rather than just clicking through menus, so aimed to base attack mechanics around a simple 'timed hits' system.
-Timed hits add a type of quick time event to each attack, where the player can deal more damage with their own attack or reduce the damage caused by n enemy with a well timed button press.
+Timed hits add a type of quick time event to each attack, where the player can deal more damage with their own attack or reduce the damage caused by an enemy with a well timed button press.
 A well known example of this system is the Mario and Luigi RPG series.

 ## Implementation
 The battle scene was created in the Unity game engine in the C# programming language.
 The demo scene features: